 - For purchased travel insurance, what is the premium cost?
 This is the upfront cost you’ll pay for travel insurance and it can vary significantly based on factors including your age, health, travel plans and the provider.

-- For credit card insurance, what is the card cost?
-Most credit cards that include travel insurance also have an annual fee.
-Consider whether this cost will outweigh the potential benefits of the insurance.
+- What's the annual fee?
+Most credit cards that include travel insurance also charge an annual fee.
+Consider whether this cost will outweigh the potential benefits of the insurance and whether you'll use the card's other features.
 For example, if a card has an annual fee of $250 but you could buy insurance for $200, it may be more affordable to purchase insurance for your trip – especially if you don’t plan on travelling every year.

-- For credit card insurance, what else do I need to do to get cover?
+- How do I activate the cover?
 Most credit cards that offer complimentary travel insurance require you to pay for some or all of your travel on the card before you leave.
 If you end up carrying a balance, you could pay more for the card as a result of trying to activate the insurance.

 - Is there an additional premium if I want to use my credit card’s complimentary insurance?
 If you’re looking to cover pre-existing medical conditions or want to get upgraded insurance when you’re over the maximum age for standard complimentary cover, check what premiums and fees may apply.
 Weigh up these costs, along with the card’s annual fee, to decide if purchased or credit card travel insurance will be more suitable for you.